Collections Beyond Regent

-Regent students and faculty are also eligible for free borrowing privileges at Trinity Western University, a Christian university offering both undergraduate and graduate programs.
+Regent students and faculty are also eligible for free borrowing privileges at Trinity Western University Library.
+TWU is a Christian university offering both undergraduate and graduate programs.
 Located in Langley, this resource may be especially helpful to those commuting to Regent from outside of Vancouver.

-As a member of the international American Theological Library Association (ATLA) Reciprocal Borrowing Program, students and faculty at Regent are eligible for borrowing privileges at more than 100 theological libraries across North America.
+As a member of the Atla Reciprocal Borrowing Program, students and faculty at Regent are eligible for borrowing privileges at more than 100 theological libraries across North America.
 Find participating libraries and their contact information on this map.
 Before visiting one of these libraries, please contact the Allison Library so we can ensure your visit goes smoothly.

 Vancouver Public Library